Reduce Your Chances of Getting Cataracts with These Guidelines

 No matter what lifestyle changes you’re trying to make to protect your eyes, it’s important that a qualified eye care specialist has the chance to weigh in.
 For example, even if you decide to start taking multivitamins to promote eye health, you can take the guesswork out of it by asking a doctor which brands they’d recommend.

-If you’re curious about starting that conversation sooner rather than later, schedule a consultation with the Swagel Wootton Eye Institute today.
+If you’re curious about starting that conversation sooner rather than later, schedule a consultation with the Swagel Wootton Eye Institute at our Mesa or Chandler locations today.
 Our team is standing by and ready to help you better understand cataracts, your personal risks, and what steps you can take to prevent them.